- As low as $176/Night

 About the Area

 Located in Port Royal, this vacation home is in the city center.
-Parris Island Museum and USCB Center for the Arts are cultural highlights, and some of the area's attractions include Sea Wolf Charters and Coastal Discovery Museum.
+St. Helena's Episcopal Church and Beaufort National Cemetery are local landmarks, and some of the area's attractions include Sea Wolf Charters and Coastal Discovery Museum.
 Looking to get your feet wet?
 Surfing/body boarding and swimming adventures can be found near the property.

 Extra-person charges may apply and vary depending on property policy

 Tricks and tips to get the perfect Beaufort, SC rental home experience:

 - Book your rental as early as possible.
 Rental schedules generally become available 12 months in advance (or in September just after Summertime ends).
 Many families reserve their Summer vacations during holiday get-togethers.
 Reserve before these holidays for best selection.

 - June, July, and August are the most expensive months in Port Royal.
 To find the best value, consider changing your group's vacation dates to the Spring or Fall shoulder seasons.
 May, September, and even October offer pleasant weather, , and reduced traffic.
 Speaking of the off-season, don't overlook Winter holidays for a Beaufort, SC vacation!
 Who wouldn't love a holiday vacation near the ocean?
 Thanksgiving and Christmas are great times to gather with loved ones at the beach.